Farwalker3/Far3Scripts/PDF Split To Image/INSTRUCTIONS.md

-# PDF to 3D Card Converter
+# PDF Split To Image

-This project provides a GUI application for converting PDF files into images and creating a 3D card representation using the front and back images.
+This project provides a GUI application for converting PDF files into images.

 ## Table of Contents
 - [Requirements](#requirements)